ryanlazo/ryanlazo.github.io/README.md

 #### Elevator Pitch
     Hi my name is Ryan.
 I build Android devices that help maximize efficiency in the health care field.
 I'm working with Deep Dive Coding to advance my knowledge of the Java/Android platforms in order to better help the medical industry.
-Are you having interested in encorporating tech into your practice as a way to maximize productivity?
+Are you interested in encorporating tech into your practice as a way to maximize productivity?